 The proteins in the eggs (a main ingredient of mayonnaise) also helps to crisp the exterior.

-An added bonus, mayo is much easier to spread than mayo.
+As an added bonus, mayo is much easier to spread than butter.

 Mayo doesn’t add the same flavor as butter, so you are welcome to swap it for butter on your tuna melt if you wish.
 Just be sure to watch closely and adjust the heat so it doesn’t burn.